MazamaScience/beakr/README.md

 ```

-By visiting [http://127.0.0.1:8080/usa](http://127.0.0.1:8080/usa), we can view
-a ggplot of the United States.
+By visiting `http://127.0.0.1:8080/usa`, we can view a ggplot map of the United States.

 ### Notes

-Fundamentally, **beakr** is built on top of the **libuv** and **http-parser** C
-libraries as beakr relies heavily upon [httpuv](https://github.com/rstudio/httpuv),
-an package that provides low-level socket and protocol support for handling HTTP
-and WebSocket requests directly from within R. Much of the development of the
-package was inspired by the excellent but no longer supported(?)
-[jug](https://github.com/Bart6114/jug) package, developed by Bart Smeets.
+Fundamentally, **beakr** is built on top of the **libuv** and **http-parser** C libraries as beakr relies heavily upon [httpuv](https://github.com/rstudio/httpuv), an package that provides low-level socket and protocol support for handling HTTP and WebSocket requests directly from within R. Much of the development of the package was inspired by the excellent but no longer supported(?) [jug](https://github.com/Bart6114/jug) package, developed by Bart Smeets.

 ----